 scholars; have roundtable discussions about sustainability research; and

 **New for 2014**

-To facilitate cross-disciplinary engagement in sustainability and resilience research, we'll be hosting one-hour workshops featuring three UofL researchers speaking for ten minutes each, followed by discussion.
+To facilitate cross-disciplinary engagement in sustainability and resilience research, we'll be hosting one-hour workshops featuring three UofL researchers speaking for ten minutes each, followed by discussion about potential collaborations.
 Faculty, staff, or graduate student researchers who would like to serve on a panel, should contact Tony Arnold.
 Workshops will focus on the following priority areas identified by the group: